jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-12-26
+I lost my grandpa today.
+I wasn't really sad until I saw him burn away and the tears rolled, it was a short burst of emotions.
+It was negative but not net negative.

 # 2022-12-21
 Today I tried something new, connected my bluetooth keyboard to both my pc and laptop and I am not going back.
 I'll use my old keyboard as macroboard.
 I also started using my speaker which was sitting around for about a year just because I use my iem or headphone on pc.